EimanW/Al-Baik-Redesigned/README.md

 This is a design proposal for albaik.com that aims to feel more modern, easier to browse, and better for both English and Arabic users.

 This is not an official ALBAIK product.
-It was created by Eiman Wasim as a concept.
+It is a concept.

 ## How to run it